 Applicants should explain their ability to carry out what they have proposed.
 This includes answering application questions thoroughly and consistently and clearly explaining the following:

-- Related project management experience and/or ability to manage project details;
+- Related project management experience and/or demonstrated ability to manage budgets and project details

-- Commitment of project manager and others who are involved with the project;
+- Commitment of project manager and others who are involved in the project

 Reviewers may also take into consideration: